In order to bring you the best organic produce, some ingredients may differ from those depicted.

-This paleo and gluten-free spin on a coastal Italian classic takes only about 20 minutes to make but yields full, complex flavors.
+This paleo and gluten-free spin on a coastal Italian classic takes just 15 minutes to make but yields full, complex flavors.

 In your bag

 - 2 wild skinless sole fillets (about 5 ounces each)

 - 2 sustainably raised Faroe Islands skinless salmon fillets (about 5 ounces each)